About Jay Gruska

 Jay Gruska received his first recording contract as a singer/songwriter with ABC Dunhill Records while in his third year of college as a music major at UCLA.
 It began a career that has included the release of two additional albums as an artist for Warner Brothers Records, writing several hit songs for other artists that have charted #1 or Top #10 on the BILLBOARD charts in virtually every category including Adult Contemporary(#1), Country (#1) and Dance charts (#1), POP (#2), composing multiple EMMY and GENIE (Canadian Academy Award) nominated music for Film and Television shows seen in over 50 countries, and writing scores for theatrical musicals.

 Gruska was born in Brooklyn, N.Y, lived in Caracas, Venezuela until he was nine, then moved with his family to Los Angeles, California.
 Influenced early on by Latin, Classical and Broadway music played in his home, and popular music ranging from standards to The Beatles and Motown, his musical sensibility incorporates a constantly evolving mixture of styles and genres.

-Despite a long career, Jay still feels like a student of his craft and is genuinely excited at each opportunity to immerse himself either in familiar territory or a new musical idiom.
+Despite a long and varied career, Jay still feels like a student of his craft and is genuinely excited at each opportunity to immerse himself either in familiar territory or a new musical idiom.
 He is equally at home with a group of live musicians as he is in front of a bank of electronics, although he will always swear by the former…